This beginning tutorial for Ancestry DNA results will help you understand the basics and get the most from your DNA.

-If you have DNA Circles show up on your results, it means that Ancestry DNA has detected the same common ancestor in your family tree, as well as the tree of others who are DNA matches to you.
-You might also find people in your DNA Circle who are not DNA matches to you but are DNA matches to other people in the circle (and who also have the same ancestor in their tree, and who are also related to you whether share DNA or not
+If you have ThruLines show up on your results, it means that Ancestry DNA has detected the same common ancestor in your family tree, as well as the tree of others who are DNA matches to you.
+You might also find people in your ThruLines who are not already in your family tree, but who are the ancestor of some of your DNA matches and whose genealogical connection to you is suggested by other family trees on ancestry.

 Traits and Personal Discoveries on Ancestry DNA

 Contained within your DNA is information about traits that you might be more predisposed to.